RathodLalsingh/AI-Calorie-Counter-App/README.md

-# AI Calorie Counter App
+# AI Calorie Counter App.

 This GPT-4o powered Flask web app tells you how many calories there are in an image of a meal you upload